Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 RIKI JAPOW GUIDE | Riki Nakajima

-Wool never touches your skin!
+It's definitely wool that touches your skin!

-high season layering
+High season layering

-Outer layer: Patagonia M's PowSlayer Jacket.
+Outer layer: patagonia | M's PowSlayer Jacket

-Middle layer: Patagonia M's R1 P/O Hoody.
+Middle layer: patagonia | M's R1 P/O Hoody

-Base layer: Patagonia M's Cap Air Crew / M's Cap Air Bottoms
+Base layer: patagonia | M's Cap Air Crew / M's Cap Air Bottoms

-puremonte (7/8 length down pants).
+puremonte | 7/8 length down pants

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

-Wool never touches your skin!
+It's definitely wool that touches your skin!

-Are there any additional tricks you've added?
+Are there any other ideas you have added?

 Adjust your clothing as you go to avoid getting cold and sweating

-RIKI JAPOW GUIDERiki
+RIKI JAPOW GUIDE

-[Main guide area] Around Tomamu, Around Furano, Around Asahikawa / Others: Niseko, Rusutsu, Nozawa Onsen
+[Main guiding areas] Tomamu area, Furano area, Asahikawa area / Others: Niseko, Rusutsu, Nozawa Onsen

 [Profile]